The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Properties of Satellite Galaxies

 \subsection{Quenched Satellites}

-We measure the equivalent width (EW) of the H$\alpha$ line in our spectra for all SAGA satellites; the H$\alpha$ line probes star formation within $\sim$\,5\,Myr \citep{2008.08582}.
-We define quenched satellites as having $\mathrm{EW}(\mathrm{H}\alpha) < 2\,\text{\AA{}}$, following several authors including \citealt{geha2012}.
+We measure the equivalent width (EW) of the H$\alpha$ line in our spectra for all SAGA satellites; the H$\alpha$ line probes star formation within $\sim$5\,Myr \citep{2008.08582}.
+We define quenched satellites as having $\mathrm{EW}(\mathrm{H}\alpha) < 2\,\text{\AA{}}$, i.e., having a nonsignificant H$\alpha$ emission line or H$\alpha$ in absorption (negative values), following several authors, including \citealt{geha2012}.
 Since the majority of our spectra are fiber-based, and the fiber coverage is usually a small fraction of the overall galaxy, our EWs cannot be directly translated into star formation rates without correcting for aperture effects.
 Based on our definition, a galaxy labeled as star-forming is secure, while a quenched galaxy could be star forming in the rare cases where our fiber missed a star-forming region.
 We color-code the satellite points in \autoref{fig:sat_ew_radial} based on the measured value of $\mathrm{EW}(\mathrm{H}\alpha)$.
-The representative set of potential satellites do not have spectra, and are shown as empty circles.
+The representative set of potential satellites do not have spectra and are shown as open circles.
 The color bar in \autoref{fig:sat_ew_radial} transitions from blue to red at $\mathrm{EW}(\mathrm{H}\alpha) = 2\,\text{\AA{}}$ to indicate quenched satellites in red.

 Down to our magnitude limit of $M_{r,o} = -12.3$, there are 18 quenched satellites out of \nsatslimit{} confirmed satellites (15\%).
 This is slightly higher than the 1/27 quenched satellites (4\%) presented in \paperone{}; these numbers are statistically consistent given the small number of satellites presented in \paperone{}.
 Since the AAT/MMT fibers cover only a fraction of each galaxy, it is possible we missed a star-forming region in a few cases.
 All quenched satellites are indicated in \autoref{fig:all-sats} by a red triangle in the upper left corner.